At the ISPP, focus is not only on imparting public policy training in its basic essence, but to ensure the following:

 The campus is located in Qutab Institutional Area, Delhi.
-It will be spread over 5000 sq. ft., and designed keeping in mind the importance of community space, as well as diverse the pedagogical orientation of such a space.
-The campus will consist of a large classroom, smaller tutorial rooms, faculty space, and a lounge for the students to read/relax.
-A cafeteria and ample green cover are also envisaged.
-The idea is to keep the design as flexible and open as possible.
+It is spread over 5000 sq. ft., and designed keeping in mind the importance of community space, as well as diverse the pedagogical orientation of such a space.
+The campus consists of a large classroom, smaller tutorial rooms, faculty space, a lounge for the students to read/work.
+A cafeteria and ample green cover give the campus a more relaxed touch.

 Qutab Institutional Area in Delhi is a unique space, and is home to many premier educational institutes like the IIFT, IMI Delhi, FORE School of Management and similar.
 The entire area is buzzing with students, and adjacent to Delhi’s largest green cover (Sanjay Van); it is very conveniently located, and well-connected to the airport, Gurgaon and Central Delhi.
 Basic public amenities like hospitals, a police station, public transport et cetera lie in close proximity.

 ISPP will not provide residential facilities for the entire year of programme.
 However, we will provide first two months of free accommodation near the campus for any student who wants to avail of this facility.
 We understand that students from all over India apply to our programme and we would like to help them settle when they join our programme.